MG GT

-The MG GT is a compact car produced by SAIC Motor under the MG marque.
+The MG GT is a compact car produced by SAIC Motor under the MG marque from 2014 to 2019.

 First generation (2014)

-In July 2014, MG extended its offer with a compact sedan called GT, which was developed on the basis of the MG 5 hatchback as its three-box version with a separate body styling.
+In July 2014, MG extended its offer with a compact saloon car called the GT, which was developed on the basis of the MG 5 hatchback as its three-box version with a separate body styling.
 The car has avant-garde body styling, with aggressively shaped headlights, as well as a gently sloping roofline towards the rear, crowned by a one-piece strip of lights extending the entire width of the body.
 In the passenger compartment, MG applied a more subdued design than in the case of the body, led by a massive central console dominated by a centrally located multimedia system display.
 It is equipped with an infotainment system, as well as connectivity with 3G, the internet and satellite TV, in addition to screen control, enabling operation via a button panel.